 Driving Miss Katie

-Not long after I passed my driving test, I ran to the store about 5 minutes from the house.
+After passing my driving test, I ran to the store about 5 minutes from the house.
 On my way back, a visual aura hit me.
-My sight was impaired and I panicked.
+My sight was impaired, and I panicked.
 There were no cell phones then, so I couldn't call my parents for help.
 Instead, I drove like Mario Andretti back home.
 I barely remember how I got there, but I know I was recklessly driving.
 That was the most irresponsible thing I could have done.
 I could have caused an accident or worse.

-I can't tell you how many times people have looked at me and asked “are you ok to drive?”
-And I lie.
-No, I probably really shouldn't be driving, but all I can think about is getting to my bed.
+I can't tell you how many times people have looked at me and asked, "Are you ok to drive?" and I lie.
+No, I probably shouldn't be driving, but I can only think about getting to my bed.
 Sleeping in the break room for the next few hours does not sound appealing.
-I don't want to inconvenience anyone so I push through and somehow make it home.
-I'm sure I'm not the only guilty Migraineur out there.
+I don't want to inconvenience anyone, so I push through and somehow make it home.
+I'm sure I'm not the only guilty migraineur out there.

-With the Migraines now a daily occurrence, I've altered my driving habits.
+With migraine attacks now a daily occurrence, I've altered my driving habits.
 Recognizing the dangers of driving unaware, I may go for weeks without taking the car out.
-When I'm in a bad cycle of Migraines, driving becomes a scary proposition.
+Driving becomes a scary proposition when I'm in a bad cycle of migraines.
 I don't trust my judgment.
 I'd rather live off of ramen noodles than drive to the grocery store.

-I'm better about asking for help getting to doctor's appointments, going to the grocery store and picking up prescriptions.
-I'm lucky to live in DC, so I can walk, take the Metro or a cab to do almost anything.
-However, when I'm in the Migraine black hole, I get confused easily and lost.
+I'm better about asking for help getting to doctor's appointments, going to the grocery store, and picking up prescriptions.
+I'm lucky to live in DC, so I can walk, take the Metro, or a cab to do almost anything.
+However, when I'm in the migraine black hole, I get confused easily and get lost.
 I'd rather not go out unsupervised.

 Not driving for long stretches of time can be very isolating.
 It feels like I'm back in junior high when I had to rely on my parents to take me everywhere.
 Or like I'm grounded.
 I love nothing more than driving with the windows down and singing at the top of my lungs along with the radio.
 Migraines have taken some of that freedom from me.

-Driving with an aura, while under the influence of Migraine drugs or when you feel like you’re in a Migraine fog could be as dangerous as driving drunk.
+Driving with an aura, while under the influence of migraine drugs, or in the middle of a migraine fog could be as dangerous as driving drunk.
 I feel lucky that I've never caused an accident.
 I'm much more aware now of when I'm able to get behind the wheel and when I need to call someone to drive Miss Katie.